billwi/StarWarsLEDStrip/Readme.md

 ### 470 ohm resistor

-This is optional and I did not have a resistor to use for this, but it would be useful, especially if a battery is used instead of a transformer
+This is optional and I did not have a resistor to use for this, but it would be useful, especially if a battery is used instead of a transformer.
+This would be connected between the green data wire of the LED and pin 6.

 ### 100 micro ferret capacitor

 This is also an option part, which comes in handy if a battery is used instead of a transformer.
 It simply serves as a smoothing capacitor.
+This would be connected between GND and 5v on the Arduino.

 ## The Setup